 Which projects you would like to make special mention of that helped Reynaers reach its current position?

-Ajay T: There are three projects which are very close to me.
+Ajay T: There are three projects that are very close to me.

-Apart from these there are many more.
-We did in Pune the first 100 meters building, God’s Blessings by ABIL.
-There too we gave thermally broken solution.
+Apart from these, there are many more.
+We did in Pune the first 100-meter building, God’s Blessings by ABIL.
+There too we gave a thermally broken solution.
 The fabricator in this project was Doors & Doors.

 Do you organize some awareness generation activities for your customers or fabricators?